elastic/integrations/packages/nagios_xi/docs/README.md

 ## Prerequisites

-User need Elasticsearch for storing and searching user's data and Kibana for visualizing and managing it.
-User can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on user's own hardware.
+Users need Elasticsearch for storing and searching their data and Kibana for visualizing and managing it.
+They can either use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on their own hardware.

 In order to ingest data from Nagios XI:
-- User must know the host for Nagios XI, add that host while configuring the integration package.
+- Users must know the host for Nagios XI and add that host when configuring the integration package.

 ## Setup